 Advertising is a very specialized form of communication.
 Great advertising is built on an insight into your target audience’s buying habits that allows you to position your product or service in a way that opens their mind and heart (and ideally wallet).

 In economic development, advertising is the non-personal communication of information about your location.
 Typically, your target audience is capital investors.
 And, to be effective your advertising campaign will be built around a unique insight about the capital investment decision process, and the message will connect with the capital investor on both a rational and emotional level.

 According to the American Marketing Association, “Marketing is the activity, set of institutions, and processes for creating, communicating, delivering, and exchanging offerings that have value for customers, clients, partners, and society at large.”
 (Approved October 2007)

-Marketing focuses primarily on communicating (or correcting) and ensuring consistent delivery of your product or service image.
+Marketing focuses primarily on communicating (or correcting) and ensuring consistent delivery of your product or service image, many businesses opt to use the multi location marketing programs in order to achieve a great marketing strategy.
 The emphasis is on making certain the promise you make is understood and authentic.
 That promise must be relevant and competitive in order to be compelling.